9 Reasons Why It's Never Too Early for Christmas Decorations

 Did someone say cookies?
 OK, so maybe they aren't technically decor, but we think early holiday baking is a good reason to dust off that Santa-shape cookie jar.
 Besides, colorful treats are decorations in their own right.
 Desserts are one of the best parts of the holiday season, and there's no reason why you can't enjoy them any day of the year.
 Mix up one or more of these sweet delicacies to get you in the holiday mood.

+As the weather inches closer to freezing in the early winter months, there's really no reason not to get out your coziest Christmas decor.
 You've already broken out the warm scarves and sweaters, so go ahead and pull out the plaid blankets, evergreen-scented candles, and string lights, too.
 We also think that the coziness of twinkling lights and hot chocolate next to a crackling fire lined with stockings is the perfect way to beat the winter blues.

 Or to get started on them!
-You've got tons of Christmas decoration ideas Pinned, but you don't want to be scrambling to glue and paint things the night before your guests come over.
+You've got tons of Christmas decoration ideas saved, but you don't want to be scrambling to glue and paint things the night before your guests come over.
 Make a wreath now, decorate ornaments for the annual exchange, and prep a Christmas card display before all the holiday mail starts coming in.
 We bet you won't be able to resist hanging up your newly made decorations.

 With all the holiday parties and shopping, the season can turn into one big blur.
 Set aside time for Christmas decorating early so you can relax and truly enjoy this moment with your family before all the craziness starts.
-Pick a hands-on activity you can work on together, such as a gingerbread house or easy ornaments for kids.
+Pick a hands-on activity you can work on together, such as a gingerbread house or easy DIY ornaments for kids.